-Before using Stellar Phoenix Database Recovery for MySQL, you need to consider the following things:
+Before using Stellar Phoenix Database Repair for MySQL, you need to consider the following things:

 The location of 'ibdata' file should be exactly the same as that of MySQL database.